isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 To ensure students are properly attired and ready for lessons:

 *   Students are not allowed to play before school.
-Students can only play during recess and after school, from 3pm to 5.30pm, provided they have no lesson, CCA or other school programmes.&nbsp;
+Students can only play during recess and after school, from 3pm to 5.30pm, provided they have no lesson, CCA or other school programmes.
-*   During recess, students must stop their play 10 minutes before the start of the next lesson.&nbsp;The students’ playing equipment, like soccer ball and frisbee, will be confiscated if they do not comply with the above.
+*   During recess, students must stop their play 10 minutes before the start of the next lesson.
+The students’ playing equipment, like soccer ball and frisbee, will be confiscated if they do not comply with the above.

 **Attire**